fontobene/fontobene-qt/README.md

     $ tests/fontobene-qt-tests
     $ make install

+## Qt Version

+By default the used Qt version is automatically detected by CMake while Qt6 is preferred over Qt5.
+To explicitly specify the Qt version to use, set the CMake variable `FONTOBENE_QT_MAJOR_VERSION` to either `5` or `6`:

+    $ cmake .. -DFONTOBENE_QT_MAJOR_VERSION=5

 ## pkg-config

-If you're packaging fontobene-qt and want an example pkg-config file, check out `fontobene-qt-5.pc.example`.
+If you're packaging fontobene-qt and want an example pkg-config file, check out `fontobene-qt-5.pc.example` (for Qt5) and `fontobene-qt-6.pc.example` (for Qt6).
+Both should be provided to let users choose the Qt version.
 Depending on your distro, the `includedir` might need adjusting.

 ## License